ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-angular-include-assets-libraries.md

 ## Sharing is caring

 Because I care about the community I packaged this solution and published it to npm.
-It's called `ngx-library-assets` and is available at [https://www.npmjs.com/package/ngx-library-assets](https://www.npmjs.com/package/ngx-library-assets).
+It's called `ngx-library-assets` and is available at [https://www.npmjs.com/package/ngx-library-assets](https://www.npmjs.com/package/ngx-library-assets){:target="_blank" rel="noopener noreferrer"}.
-Install it as a devDependency.
+Install it as a `devDependency`.

 *Disclaimer: I do not actually own a dog, or a cat.
 Neither do Pete and Karen.
 I don't even have any neighbours named Pete or Karen.*